 - if the AMF decides to activate the congestion control for transport of user data via the control plane,

 then the AMF shall send SERVICE ACCEPT message with the T3448 value IE included.
+See clause 5.3.19 for the network exemption for including a value for the control plane data back-off timer T3448.

 If the AMF decides to deactivate the congestion control for transport of user data via the control plane, then the AMF shall delete the stored control plane data back-off time for the UE and the AMF shall not include timer T3448 value IE in the SERVICE ACCEPT message.